-Messages continue through policy filtering, where they are evaluated against custom mail flow rules (also known as transport rules) that you create or enforce from a template.
-For example, you can have a rule that sends a notification to a manager when mail arrives from a specific sender.
+The message continues through policy filtering, where it's evaluated against any mail flow rules (also known as transport rules) that you've created.
+For example, a rule can send a notification to a manager when a message arrives from a specific sender.

 For more information, see Order and precedence of email protection.